turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_bootstrap.markdown

 ## How do I install Bootstrap?

 * Create an html file in the base of your Bootstrap directory.
+* Let's put some text in the body and lets put it in H3 tags.
 * Add this: `<link href='css/bootstrap.css' rel='stylesheet'>`
 * That link tag should be in the `<head>` section.
 * We are including the Bootstrap CSS file using a relative path.